 But there is good news.
 If a debt collector breaks the law, you may be able to collect compensation and get them to stop.
-At the David Aylor Law Offices, we are committed to helping victims of predatory collection agencies fight back.
+At the David Aylor Law Offices, our experienced criminal defense attorneys are committed to helping victims of predatory collection agencies fight back.
 Here are five very common, yet very illegal things that debt collectors do all the time:

 #1 Calling Outside of Hours

 Under the Fair Debt Collection Practices Act (FDCPA), you have a right to be left alone in the evening.
 Being poor or falling on hard times does not give anyone the right to harass you late at night.
 The law says they can’t call before 8:00 a.m. or after 9:00 p.m. in your local time zone.

 They don’t get to curse at you, use vulgarity, or abusive and threatening language.
 Doing so is a direct violation of Section 806 of the FDCPA.